changelog:

 *.snowflakecomputing.com

-.To authorize the connection to Snowflake
+.To authorize a connection to a Snowflake instance, follow the steps below:

-External OAuth client_credentials
+External OAuth with the client_credentials

-Select Save.
+Select Create.